 He paused for a long time.
 Cordelia waited, barely breathing, uncertain whether to encourage him to go on or not.
 He continued eventually, but his voice went flatter and he spoke in a rush.
 "The first was another pigheaded young aristocrat like himself, and he played out the game by the rules.
 He knew the use of the two swords, fought with flair, and almost killed m — my friend.
 The last thing he said was that he'd always wanted to be killed by a jealous husband, only at age eighty."
 By this time, the little slip was no surprise to Cordelia, and she wondered if her story had been as transparent to him.
 It certainly seemed so.

-In "A Scandal in Bohemia", the masked "Count von Kramm" tries to hire Sherlock Holmes as an agent for the King of Bohemia.
+In "A Scandal in Bohemia", the masked "Count von Kramm" tries to hire Holmes as an agent for the King of Bohemia.
 Holmes, however, sees through this immediately, and the King discards the mask accordingly.

 In "The Adventure of the Sussex Vampire", Robert Ferguson sends Holmes a letter supposedly on behalf of a friend, to ask him to study the friend's wife's inexplicable vampiric behaviour.
 Holmes reads it, and immediately instructs Dr. Watson to take down a wire: "Will examine your case with pleasure" (emphasis added).

-In P. G. Wodehouse's books, Bertie Wooster is often assumed to be doing this when he in fact isn't.
+In P. G. Wodehouse's Jeeves and Wooster books, Bertie Wooster is often assumed to be doing this when he in fact isn't.
 He'll tell, for example, Honoria Glossop, that he has this friend who's madly in love with her.
 He really does; he's referring to, in this case, Bingo Little.
 In fact, the idea of marrying Honoria repels Bertie.
 But she assumes he's talking about himself.
 And he's far too preux chevalier to correct her.

 In The Mayor Of Casterbridge, Lucetta describes her love problem to Elizabeth-Jane this way, Liz sees through it but doesn't know who the other parties are till later.

-Similarly to the Wodehouse books, Point Of Honour by Madeleine Robins begins when the heroine is hired by a nobleman to find a fan, on behalf of his friend.
+Similarly to the Wodehouse books, Point of Honour by Madeleine Robins begins when the heroine is hired by a nobleman to find a fan, on behalf of his friend.
 She assumes that he's invoking the trope; in reality, he's telling the truth.